dagbjorn/microcoffeeoncloud/README.md

 Or take advantage of the aggregator pom in the top-level folder and build all microservices in one go.

-:exclamation: Just remember that your Docker VM must be running for building the Docker images successfully.
+:exclamation: Just remember that Docker must be running for building the Docker images successfully.

 ## <a name="configuration"></a>Application configuration
 Application and environment-specific properties are defined in standard Spring manner by `${application}-${profile}.properties` files in the `microcoffeeoncloud-appconfig` project.
 Supported profiles are:

-* devdocker: Development environment on Docker (VM host).
+* devdocker: Run Microcoffee on Docker.
-* devlocal: Development environment on development machine (localhost).
+* devlocal: Run Microcoffee without Docker.

 In addition, the gateway routing configuration is defined in `gateway.yml`.